johnxu21/msrLab/README.md

 ## Software Reengineering lab on MSR
 In this repo you will find the course content for lecture Mining Repositories for the course Software Re-engineering at the University of Antwerp, Belgium

-**NOTE:** To make a succefull excution, you need to be connected to internet
+**NOTE:** To make a successfull excution, you need to be connected to internet
 ### 1 - Prepare to run the script

 <ul>